Form I-9 and E-Verify®

 The Office of Human Resources (OHR) coordinates employment eligibility verification for university employees.

 Federal law requires employers to verify the employment eligibility and identity of all employees hired to work in the United States.
-To meet these requirements, Ohio State uses three tools to confirm employment eligibility of newly hired faculty and staff: Form I-9, the I-9 Database and E-Verify.
+To meet these requirements, Ohio State uses two tools to confirm employment eligibility of newly hired faculty and staff: Form I-9, the I-9 Database and E-Verify®.

-- Employers are required to complete the Employment Eligibility Verification (Form I-9) for each new employee (both citizen and noncitizen).
+- Employers are required to complete the Form I-9 and Employment Eligibility Verification for each new employee (both citizen and noncitizen).
 At Ohio State, the Form I-9 is completed in Workday.

 Employers are required to complete the Employment Eligibility Verification (Form I-9) for each new employee (both citizen and noncitizen).
-Both employees and employers must complete the Form I-9.
+Both employees and employers must complete the Form I-9 in Workday.

 - Revised Form I-9 Carmen Connect Training – Recorded training of changes to the new revised Form I-9.